github/training-kit/git-guides/git-overview.md

 ### Merge conflicts

-Git can handle merge conflicts, which mean that **it's OK for multiple people to work on the same file at the same time**.
+Git can handle merge conflicts, which means that **it's OK for multiple people to work on the same file at the same time**.
 This opens up the world of development in a way that isn't possible with centralized version control.
 You have access to the entire project, and if you're working on a branch, you can do whatever you need to and know that your changes are safe.

 ### Cheap branches